Igbo communities beg Buhari to release Nnamdi Kanu to them

 “Also, confirmed Boko Haram killer terrorists and bandits who have murdered several innocent soldiers, Police, and thousands of other security agents and innocent civilians were said to have been pardoned, compensated with billions of Naira and placed on salaries above Level 15 civil servants; ironically but dangerously, they were recruited and absorbed into the same Nigerian Army they swore to wipe out!

-The group appealed to all Igbo sons and daughters wherever they are domiciled to maintain peace and good neighbourliness as it await the President’s positive response to its passionate appeal.
+The group appealed to all Igbo sons and daughters wherever they are domiciled to maintain peace and good neighbourliness as it awaits the President’s positive response to its passionate appeal.